 - school-connectedness, truancy, and self-reported grades

-Two versions of the California Healthy Kids Survey (CHKS) are available; one for grades 4-6 (elementary), the other for grades 7 and above (secondary).
+Two versions of the CHKS are available; one for grades 4-6 (elementary), the other for grades 7 and above (secondary).
 The secondary CHKS employs a set of questionnaire modules that can be configured to meet local needs in collecting student data across a comprehensive range of behaviors.

 The single (non-modular) Elementary School Survey is built around CHKS Core and Resilience & Youth Development items.
 It is intended for use in grade 5, but is also appropriate for grades 4 and 6.